-Balancing the temperament in natural medicine means to balance the social aspects of an individual in order to affect their physical symptom picture.
+Balancing the temperament in natural medicine means balancing the social aspects of an individual in order to affect their physical symptom picture.
 In this regard, natural medical practitioners, such as naturopathic doctors and homeopathic physicians, understand that behavioral problems such as mood and social difficulties are often a reflection of the innate aspects of a person’s personality.
 We do not view these aspects, however, as concrete or unchangeable traits, but rather as features that can be balanced.

 In this line of thinking, temperament is about balancing the social aspects of a person.
 Guéniot related temperament to a person’s behavior and their deep metabolic function.
 In order words, the physiology of the person is directly related to imbalances in their relationships.
 Since we cannot prove the relationship that temperament has on biology, these associations are largely ignored in classical, Western medicine.
 But to act upon these imbalances with homeopathy is to watch true therapy occur.

-The concept of temperament seems solely psychological, but in fact the discernable effects on a person’s physical condition.
-This concept is outside mainstream medical thinking, but becomes far less absurd if we stop and think about our own personal lives.
+The concept of temperament seems solely psychological but in fact the discernable effects on a person’s physical condition.
+This concept is outside mainstream medical thinking but becomes far less absurd if we stop and think about our own personal lives.
 Here are a few examples: If I have a fight with my spouse, I just might contribute to my exacerbating my own PMS; If my boss enrages me, my blood pressure may go up and remain high, if I feel sad because of the perspective that my life is too hard, I just might burn through enough serotonin while managing my mood that I create an actual ‘chemical imbalance’ and end up chronically depressed.

 Often, we couch these ideas in simplistic terms like ‘stress’, but these are all aspects of temperament.
-The uniquene skill involved with the concept of temperament is to understand exactly which temperament we are and then to understand the types of diseases or health problems that are at risk.
+The unique skill involved with the concept of temperament is to understand exactly which temperament we are and then to understand the types of diseases or health problems that are at risk.

 The four temperaments are explained in almost stereotypical terms here, for the purpose of understanding the general type for each.

-Lymphatic types are slow, like to eat a lot and tend to take on a variety of possessions.
+Lymphatic types are slow, like to eat a lot, and tend to take on a variety of possessions.
 This temperament represents the growth phase and is thus predominant in children.
-They tend to easily gain weight or at least be a slightly rotund.
+They tend to easily gain weight or at least be slightly rotund.
 This speaks to the ease with which they communicate with others and expand into their environment.
 When the lymphatic person is unbalanced, passive circulatory problems tend to ensue, for example, varicose veins or lymphatic congestion (swollen glands).
 Because of this, the more severely imbalanced and toxic lymphatic person is at risk for serious congestive issues, such as venous clots or thrombi, or perhaps, in the severely toxic, Lymphoma (Hodgkin’s and Non-Hodgkin’s Lymphoma).

-A person with a predominantly bilious temperament will be extremely organized and quite good at managing their lives, jobs and households.
-They put a tremendous amount of importance onto action and often sacrifice communication as a result.
+A person with a predominantly bilious temperament will be extremely organized and quite good at managing their lives, jobs, and households.
+They put a tremendous amount of importance on action and often sacrifice communication as a result.
 These individuals would make great military leaders and could often lead armies to victory with their skills.
 When imbalanced, they tend to be quick to anger, or at least irritable.
 As the name implies, the bilious temperament has a strong relationship with the liver and thus liver pathology.
-We often see hormonal congestions, imbalances and elevated cholesterol or other problems as a result of poor liver function in the bilious person.
+We often see hormonal congestions, imbalances, and elevated cholesterol or other problems as a result of poor liver function in the bilious person.
 The hormonal imbalances that result are both the consequence of the liver’s role in making the cholesterol backbone of all the steroidal sex hormones, as well as its role in downgrading and eliminating them.

 For all the hoopla surrounding “mind-body” medicine and the lip service that is given to wholistic therapies, I have found few systems that are actually wholistic*.
 While I don’t think I ever heard the word “integrative” pass Dr. Gérard Guéniot’s lips, the true beauty of the therapeutic method he developed is that it integrates the physical and the emotional aspects of illness.
 His extension of the concept of temperament lends an incredible service to any therapist who truly wants to help a patient.